-The front wheel toe-in and camber are not adjustable on your tractor.
-If damage has occurred to affect the front wheel toe-in or camber, contact your nearest authorized service center/department.
+Your new tractor front wheel toe-in and camber is set at the factory and is normal.
+The front wheel toe-in and camber are not adjustable.
+If damage has occurred to affect the factory set front wheel toe-in or camber, contact a qualified service center.

-TO REMOVE WHEEL FOR REPAIRS (See Fig. 25)
+TO REMOVE WHEEL FOR REPAIRS (See Fig. 28)

 - Block up axle securely. - Remove axle cover, retaining ring and washers to allow wheel removal (rear wheel contains a square key - Do not lose). - Repair tire and reassemble. - On rear wheels only: align grooves in rear wheel hub and axle.
-Insert square key. - Replace washers and snap retaining ring securely in axle groove. - Replace axle cover.
+Insert square key.

+- Replace washers and snap retaining ring securely in axle groove. - Replace axle cover.